umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_contacts.md

 color|string|Hex value given to contact from Point Trigger definitions based on the number of points the contact has been awarded ipAddresses|array|Array of IPs currently associated with this contact fields|array|Array of all contact fields with data grouped by field group.
 See JSON code example for format.
-This array includes an "all" key that includes an single level array of fieldAlias => contactValue pairs.
+This array includes an "all" key that includes an single level array of fieldAlias => contactValue pairs. tags|array|Array of tags associated with this contact.
+See JSON code example for format. utmtags|array|Array of UTM Tags associated with this contact.
+See JSON code example for format.

 ### List Contacts
 ```php